-- Type or paste your qualitative comments in the Feedback textbox.
+- Type or paste qualitative comments in the Feedback field.

-- Click Add a File and upload the file from your computer if you want to attach a file with feedback.
-(Note that you must also type something in the “Feedback” text box, or the file will not show up for students.)
+- Select Add a File and upload the file from your computer if you want to attach a file with feedback.

 - Save your work.

-- Click Save Draft if you do not want to give students immediate access to their feedback.
+- Select Save Draft if you do not want to give students immediate access to their feedback.

-- Click Publish to make the feedback available to students.
+- Select Publish to make the feedback available to students.

 Give Audio Feedback on a File Submitted to the Submission Folder